trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 // createAuthorizationURL() call like in this example since control has to flow back to the user first. let redirectURIWithParams = "Put the redirect URI with params here"

-let credentials = interaction.requestCredential(withAuth: didDocResolution.assertionMethod(), redirectURIWithParams: redirectURIWithParams, opts: nil)
+let credentials = interaction.requestCredential(withAuth: didDocument.assertionMethod(), redirectURIWithParams: redirectURIWithParams, opts: nil)

 let issuerURI = interaction.issuerURI() // Optional (but useful)